silbermoewe/posts-2015/santiago.md

 ![](IMG_9996)
 ![](IMG_9998)

 Later in the evening we find some nice bars.
-In Santiago one gets a lot of tapas with the beer for free so that at some point, we have to stop drinking just because we can not eat anything anymore.
+In Santiago one gets a lot of tapas with the beer for free so that at some point we have to stop drinking – just because we cannot eat anything anymore.

 ![](IMG_9999)
 ![](DSC01449)